benhammondmusic/familyfriendly/notes.md

 TODO!

-- edit and delete report cards, places
+- edit and delete report cards,
+- edit places.
+- limit delete places to authoring user.
+- extract parent PLACE when deleting REPORTCARD to properly redirect
 - save USER location and only have browser get it once
 - make repo public
 - generate new API key once I've figured out how to hide it.